-Floris van Breugel, assistant professor of mechanical engineering, received a 2020 Sloan w88 in Neuroscience for his research program that aims to unravel the mechanisms underlying sensory integration during natural search behavior using fruit flies as a model system.
+Floris van Breugel, assistant professor of mechanical w88, received a 2020 Sloan Fellowship in Neuroscience for his research program that aims to unravel the mechanisms underlying sensory integration during natural search behavior using fruit flies as a model system.

 w88 specifically is looking towards building a general model of sensory integration for different modalities, which uses the natural dynamics of stimuli to understand how and where they’re integrated in the brain.